Perth Entertainment Centre

 The Perth Entertainment Centre was an indoor arena and cinema complex in Perth, Western Australia, located on Wellington Street at the northern edge of the Perth central business district.
-It was demolished as part of the Perth City Link project in late 2011, with its replacement, Perth Arena, opening the following year.
+It was demolished as part of the Perth City Link project in late 2011, with its replacement, RAC Arena, opening the following year.

 History

 The venue was conceived and championed by the late Brian Treasure, then General Manager at Perth television station TVW 7 and theatrical entrepreneur Michael Edgley.
 Their interest was principally that their two organisations had mounted large stage shows which toured the country in circus tents; a process that created major logistical challenges.
 The venue was designed by architects Hobbs, Winning and Leighton and was forecast to cost $5 million, but its construction coincided with a period of intense industrial action.
 Delays and interruptions, including strike action which was timed to coincide with concrete pours, led to a cost blow-out.
 The final cost was $8.3 million and interest charges put immediate financial pressure on the venture.